moenigin/classify_neurons/manual.md

 Neurons that are not yet assigned to a neuron are stored in a list.
 Newly loaded neurons are chosen from this list.
 This list can also be navigated:
 Pressing key "V" will move downward in the list and key "Q" will move upward in the list.

-If a newly loaded neuron needs to be investigated in a bit more detail the display of the other neuron can be toggled off and on using key "X".

 If it becomes apparent that a class/group of neurons is composed of 2 subclasses, the group can be divided.
 To do so, the cells belonging to one of two